One Day Madrid Itinerary: Must-See Attractions

 Have lunch at Casa Julio

-Casa Julio is without a doubt one of the best restaurants in Madrid (link).
+Casa Julio is without a doubt one of the best restaurants in Madrid.
 The croquetas (croquettes) here are a must when in Madrid.
 This little restaurant in the trendy Malasaña neighborhood serves gourmet croquetas with flavors like potato leek, spinach, and goat cheese, and old fashioned jamón y queso.
 The Spinach flavor is my all-time favorite.
 Every time I go to Madrid, my first stop is Casa Julio.
-I’m not kidding about the croquetas; you need to try this place!
+I’m not kidding about the croquetas; you need to try them!

 Address: Calle de la Madera, 37, 28004 Madrid, Spain